De Facto Relationship Lawyers

 How we can help

-Our experienced family lawyers can help you if you are grappling with these problems.
+Our experienced de facto relationship lawyers can help you if you are grappling with these problems.
 We deal every day with questions about the eligibility of de facto relationships under the Family Law Act.

 We understand that without a Marriage Certificate, the breakdown of a de facto relationship can pose additional challenges.
 And, we also understand that at times proving or disproving the very existence of a de facto relationship can be fraught.